Remembering early talkie & B Western actress Marion Shilling

 More Marion Shilling movies

-Her other non-Western movies of the period were almost invariably B flicks or minor programmers.
+As it turned out, she would never get the chance to appear in a more elaborate production like Lord Byron of Broadway.
+The young actress’ other non-Western movies of the period were almost invariably B flicks or minor programmers.
 Examples include:

 - Louis J. Gasnier’s crime drama Shadow of the Law (1930), in which good girl Shilling and greedy villainess Natalie Moorhead vie for the attention of a pre-stardom William Powell.

-One exception to the B-movie rule was Paul L. Stein's Paris-set, Pre-Code romantic melodrama The Common Law (1931), starring Constance Bennett as a nude model who falls for American painter Joel McCrea.
-But here Marion Shilling is only briefly seen in a supporting role.
+One exception to the B-movie rule was Paul L. Stein’s Paris-set, Pre-Code romantic melodrama The Common Law (1931), starring Constance Bennett as a nude model who falls for American painter Joel McCrea.
+But here Marion Shilling is seen only briefly in a supporting role.

 B Western actress